oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 {% img blog/k8s-to-the-cloud-aws/5.png alt:"Eksctl create cluster command" width:"900" %}{: .center-image }

-After the okta-k8-cluster has been created, execute the command to switch your kubectl context to that of the okta-k8-cluster.
-Executing the command will enable kubectl to connect to your EKS clusters.
+After the `okta-k8-cluster` has been created, execute the command to switch your `kubectl` context to that of the `okta-k8-cluster`.
+Executing the command will enable `kubectl` to connect to your EKS clusters.

 ```bash
 aws eks --region us-east-2 update-kubeconfig --name okta-k8-cluster